If you’ve ever looked at a flickering candle flame and thought how calming and meditative it appears, you’re not alone!

 While you can use any candle you like for your candle gazing meditation, you ideally want to choose a non-toxic candle that’s made from natural soy wax or beeswax.

 You can also experiment with using different colours and smells to resonate with a particular chakra that you might be trying to unblock.
-Here are some great options:
+Or even explore using crystal candles to work with specific energies.

 Extra Tips for Candle Gazing Meditation

-Candle gazing doesn’t have to be a complex practice, but there are definitely steps you can take to make it a more powerful and beneficial practice.
-Bear the following tips in mind if you’re considering a Trataka practice.
+Candle gazing doesn’t have to be a complex practice, but there are definitely steps you can take to make it a more powerful and beneficial practice for you.

-- It is best practiced on an empty stomach so you don’t have energy directed elsewhere (digestion)
+- Candle gazing is best practiced on an empty stomach so you don’t have energy directed elsewhere (digestion)

 - It works best as a night time practice, since you have more control over the lighting levels